douglasgreen/outlines/computing/computer_science/algorithms.md

 #### Binary Search

 Binary search is a more efficient algorithm but requires the list to be sorted.
-It works by repeatedly dividing in half the portion of the list that could contain the item, until you\'ve narrowed the possible locations to just one.
+It works by repeatedly dividing in half the portion of the list that could contain the item, until you've narrowed the possible locations to just one.

 -   Efficiency: The time complexity of binary search is O(log n), making it much more efficient than linear search for large datasets.
 -   Characteristics: Highly efficient for sorted arrays but not suitable for lists where insertion and deletion are frequent operations, as maintaining the sorted property can be costly.